aliceree/smileys/README.md

 # The Shortcut Smileys Game

-Didactic game for training typing special characters on Czech QWERTZ keyboard.
-[Try the game online](https://smilecters.pages.dev/#top) (best on Google Chrome).
+A didactic game for practicing typing special characters on the Czech QWERTZ keyboard.
+[Try it online](https://smilecters.pages.dev/#top) (best on Google Chrome).

 | hrs | note
 | --- | ---